Skip to contents

 Accelerated EM and Adaptive Quadrature

-If the model struggles to converge, you can try using the accelerated EM procedure by setting method = "EMA", and adaptive.quad = TRUE in the modsem() function.
+If the model struggles to converge, you can try changing the EM procedure by setting algorithm = "EMA", or algorithm = "EM", and adaptive.quad = TRUE in the modsem() function.
 Additionally it is possible to tweak these parameters:

 • max.iter: Maximum number of iterations for the EM algorithm (default is 500).